 The administration of drugs for treating pain is all too common.
 It is true that in some situations, drugs are totally necessary to alleviate pain; but in other cases, there may be treatments available to reduce or eliminate chronic pain for certain conditions.
 This is where biologics come in.

 This field of medicine is growing as we learn more about the substances in the body that help it heal itself.
 Biologics are generally used early in treatment and during surgery to help with healing.
-They include grafting procedures and plasma injections.

 How Biologics Are Used

 There are many situations in which a physician may choose to use biologics to help the healing process.
 Repairing cartilage in knee joints is an example where biologics may be used.
 Non-surgical treatment using biologics may be recommended as a way to restore ease of mobility and reduce swelling and pain.